Corporate Partnerships: Turning Surplus into School Donation for SDG 4 Quality Education

 ⦁ Data-secure: IT devices must have certified data wiping before donation (handled by EcoSage)

-⦁ Items that cannot be reused safely will be redirected to recycling.
+Items that cannot be reused safely will be redirected to recycling.
+This ensures that donations uplift learning environments rather than creating additional burdens for schools.

 How we help?